← Back to blog

 Most people had never paid attention to the AQI before that day.
 By noon, everyone knew what it meant.

 The AQI is a single number — 0 to 500 — that translates the messy chemistry of outdoor air into something you can actually act on.
-Think of it like a speedometer for pollution:
+Think of it like a speedometer for pollution.
+Every point above 100 means you're breathing air the EPA considers outside acceptable limits for that day's dominant pollutant.

-The Six Pollutants Behind the Score
+Six Pollutants

 The AQI doesn't measure all pollution — just six pollutants scientists and regulators have identified as the most widespread health threats.
 On any given day, whichever one is highest sets the score.